Stress At Work

 At Great Minds At Work, we offer a range of Mental Health First Aid Courses that can help with workplace wellbeing.

 Our MHFA Aware course is a half-day awareness training session that covers all the key topics surrounding mental health.
-The MH aware Course ncludes how to spot the signs of poor mental wellbeing, how to support someone who is struggling and how to create a mentally healthy workplace.
+The MH Aware Course includes how to spot the signs of poor mental wellbeing, how to support someone who is struggling and how to create a mentally healthy workplace.

-We also offer accredited MHFA training that trains employees to become Mental Health First Aiders in the workplace.
-This course covers a range of topics including anxiety, depression and stress at work. it also provides employees with the skills and confidence to support colleagues who are struggling with their mental health.
+We also offer accredited MHFA training that teaches employees to become Mental Health First Aiders in the workplace.
+This course covers a range of topics including anxiety, depression and stress at work. it also provides employees with the skills and confidence to support colleagues who may be struggling with their mental health.

 Book a Mental Health First Aid Course today!